Brain injuries impact thousands of families and communities each year, claim thousands of lives, and leave thousands permanently disabled.

 There are several types of TBIs:

 - Concussion—concussions range from mild to severe and may or may not result in loss of consciousness.
 This injury is caused by a sudden jolt, jerk or momentum change.
-Car accidents and impact sports have been known to cause concussions.
+Car accidents and impact sports are known to cause concussions.

 - Contusion—this injury to the head results in bleeding of the brain, which may require surgery.
 Any direct impact to the head can result in a contusion.